 Implementing the Plan

-An aging life care professional can continue to work with you to implement the care plan.
+A care manager can continue to work with you to implement the care plan.
 This may include organizing and coordinating services, educating the family on care, attending medical appointments, advocating for the client’s needs, and/or providing referrals to care services that provide compassionate support.
 This may mean working with insurance agencies, applying for Medicaid or other benefits, or working with providers to make sure they are utilizing the benefits properly.

 Adapting and Revising